top of page

 Respondent to Schrinkhla Sahai's essay "Wordwise Women: Early Feminist Publishing in India," in Mezosfera's issue "Write or Be Written Off: Publishing as Empowerment in Art and Culture," edited by Dóra Hegyi, public launch event, October 2022.

-Co-author of "Giving a Glimpse Behind the Scenes", and co-editor with Stephanie Serrano-Sundby and Torill Østby Haaland of The Hands that Unravel the Sweater, exhibition book, Norske Kunsthåndverkeres Temautstilling 2022, at Nordnorsk Kunstnersenter, Svolvær, Lofoten, June-August 2022.
+Co-author of "Giving a Glimpse Behind the Scenes", and co-editor with Stephanie Serrano Sundby and Torill Østby Haaland of The Hands that Unravel the Sweater, exhibition book, Norske Kunsthåndverkeres Temautstilling 2022, at Nordnorsk Kunstnersenter, Svolvær, Lofoten, June-August 2022.
 Project manager of the exhibition.

 Author of the article "Go Big or Go Home?
 Noen refleksjoner rundt kunsthåndverk og monumentalitet" in Kunsthåndverk 1, 2022.